AU-COBRA/ConCert/README.md

 The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about, and property-based testing of, interacting contracts.
 The [tests](execution/tests) folder contains example tests.
 The key generators used for automatically generating blockchain execution traces for testing can be found in [TraceGens.v](execution/tests/TraceGens.v).
 The testing framework was developed as part of a Master's Thesis at Aarhus University, and the thesis detailing (an earlier state of) the development can be found [here](https://github.com/mikkelmilo/ConCert-QuickChick-Testing-Thesis).

-The [extraction](extraction/) folder contains two versions of extraction.
-The first one is a printing procedure from the deep embedding into the Liquidity syntax.
-The second one is based on MetaCoq's **certified erasure**.
+The [extraction](extraction/) folder contains an implemention of extraction based on MetaCoq's **certified erasure**.
+It supports Liquidity and Elm as target languages.
+The extraction also features verified optimisations.

 ## Notes for developers